PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 =====================

 It is even possible to reference to a document with ``:doc:``.
+For more details please see `How to reference to file`_.

 .. example:: Link to headline in the current document